Sparse Variable Selection on High Dimensional Heterogeneous Data with Tree Structured Responses: SYNTHETIC EXPERIMENTS

 \subsection{Experiment Results}

-We assessed the ability of TgSLMM in our synthetic datasets.
+We assessed the ability of TgSLMM in our synthetic data sets.
 The experimental setting is listed in Table~\ref{tab:para}.

-The results are shown in Figure~\ref{fig:exp}.
-To evaluate the performance of the proposed model, Tree-Lasso, LMM-Lasso, MCP, SCAD, Lasso, BOLT-LMM, LTMLM and LMM-Select are also tested.
-In general, our method outperforms all the other methods.
+To evaluate the performance of the proposed model in identifying active variables in different data sets, Tree-Lasso, LMM-Lasso, MCP, SCAD, Lasso\footnote{We modify Lasso, MCP, SCAD to support multidimensional data processing, the performance they yield has no observed difference.
+Our contributions and the details can be viewed in our codes.}, BOLT-LMM, LTMLM and LMM-Select are also tested.
+The baselines we choose in this paper are all highly cited and have been proven effective by many scholars.
+In general, our method exceeds all the other methods.
+The results are shown in Figure~\ref{fig:exp} considering the golden criterion ROC curves.

-We examine each method's ability to identify active variables in different datasets by modifying each default values.
 In Figure~\ref{fig:exp}(a) as $n$ increases, and in Figure~\ref{fig:exp}(b) as $p$ decreases, the ratio of $\frac{p}{n}$ gets smaller and the performance gets better as expected.
-Compared to Tree-Lasso along with other methods, our method is more robust with big datasets, which are accord with the real-world situation.
+Compared to Tree-Lasso along with other methods, our method is more robust with big data sets, which suits the real-world situation.
 As we increase the number of response variables in Figure~\ref{fig:exp}(c), increase the number of distributions in Figure~\ref{fig:exp}(d), or decrease the proportion of active variables in $\beta$ as Figure~\ref{fig:exp}(e), the problem becomes more challenging.
-Figure~\ref{fig:exp}(f) and Figure~\ref{fig:exp}(g) show that our method is more flexible to different covariance of explanatory variables and response variables.
+Figure~\ref{fig:exp}(f) and Figure~\ref{fig:exp}(g) show that our method is more flexible to different magnitudes of covariance of explanatory variables and response variables.
 In Figure~\ref{fig:exp}(e), we notice that when the proportion of active variables in $\beta$ is large, the performance of TgSLMM and LMM-Lasso is similar.
-However, it contradicts the background of our research, that the active variables should be sparse among data.
-Through our experiments, it is hard for Tree-Lasso to identify the active variables on high dimension heterogeneous data.
+However, it contradicts the background of our research that the active variables should be sparse among data.
+Through our experiments, it is hard for Tree-Lasso to identify the active variables on high dimensional heterogeneous data.

 TgSLMM also performs best in most cases in the figure of Precision-Recall curves.
-These figures are omitted to save space.
+These figures are shown in Appendix.

-\subsection{Analysis of yielded \boldmath{$\beta$} and \boldmath{$Y$}}
+\subsection{Analysis of Yielded \boldmath{$\beta$} and \boldmath{$Y$}}